 3. Landmark discrimination - edge detection method

 The first method considered is the landmark discrimination method using edge detection.
 The method resembles the way the visibility is estimated by human observers, i.e. by using a set of landmarks at known distances.
 The method is illustrated in Figure 3.
 The method requires some preparations.
 For each camera objects need to be identified on a clear image and the corresponding distances of these objects from the camera need to be determined.
 In the images of the test field in De Bilt the radiation sensors in the lower left at 17 m; the radiosonde shed at 108 m; the KNMI building at 170 m at the radar tower at 310 m have been selected for this purpose.
-Note also de tree line at the horizon could be used, but unfortunately there are no objects at large distances visible on this image.
+Note also the tree line at the horizon could be used, but unfortunately there are no objects at large distances visible on this image.
 Next areas are defined around the selected objects.
 These areas, the yellow rectangles in Figure 3, are not closely fitted around the objects so that small misalignments of the camera have no effect.
 In these areas the number of edges will be determined (lower left panel).
 The edges are computed by convolution of the image with a Gaussian derivative with standard deviation of 1 (choosing a higher standard deviation notably decreases the number of edge pixels detected and a lower standard deviation makes the image too noisy).
 Subsequently, a threshold is set to determine the number of strong edge pixels which generally correspond with objects.
 The threshold was determined manually to correspond to the value of edge pixels on an image where a targets is just visible according to the operator’s perspective.
 The threshold thus obtained was an intensity of 5.
 Note that clouds and contamination on the dome covering the camera can also trigger strong edges.
 An object is considered visible if a sufficient amount of edges is contained in the area.
 Here a fraction of strong edge pixels inside the areas of 10% or more proved to be a good value.
 The results can be presented as shown in the lower right panel, that is a transparent red area indicates that the object is not visible whereas green denotes a visible object.
-The distance of the object is give just above the rectangle.
+The distance of the object is just above the rectangle.